 PHAR6123 Human Genomics and Biomolecular Analysis for Pharmacy.

 Formal Examination: Final Examination *

 * This assessment has a compulsory requirement.

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 - Formal Examination: Pass Requirement - Students must pass this assessment item to pass the course.

-- Quiz: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Students must obtain a combined mark of 50% the In Term Examination and In Term Tutorial Quizzes to pass this course.
+- Quiz: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Students must obtain a passing grade for the combined In Term Examination and In Term Tutorial Quizzes to pass this course.